-Because demand is always high, the cleaning business is a low-risk startup.
+Because demand is always high, a cleaning service is a low-risk startup.
 Homeowners, business owners—anyone with vested interests in property—are motivated to maintain their expensive investments.

-High-ticket items such as flooring, carpeting, and appliances must be regularly cleaned and maintained to meet warranty requirements.
+High-ticket items such as flooring, carpeting, and appliances must be regularly cleaned and maintained to meet warranty requirements and hold value.

 2. Runs itself